jamesbrobb/jbr/libraries/ts/src/lib/ast/parser/.README/DESCRIPTION.md

-A parser that converts `.ts` files into human readable objects.
+A parser that converts a typescript abstract syntax tree into a human readable object.